 In the next section, I’ll show you some of my best tips for planning a great trip to an extremely humid location like tropical islands, hot and humid coastlines, and inland rainforests.

-(Buy here on Amazon or an organic small business made version here on Etsy).
+(Buy here at Amazon or an organic small business made version here on Etsy).
 In extremely humid destinations, both skin and clothing can remain damp, without the chance to dry.
 Humidity, body heat, and friction are a recipe for chafing – or at the very least, discomfort.

 Body glide – or similar off-brand skin lubricants – coat the skin with a protective layer that can effectively help prevent chafing in humid travel destinations.

 Skin lubricant is most often used on inner thighs, but if you find yourself wearing damp clothing (or even wet sneakers!) swiping the bar on feet or other areas of skin can prevent discomfort before it starts.

 When it’s so humid in your destination that the clothing in your suitcase becomes damp to the touch, it’s actually a recipe for growing bacteria or even mold in your luggage.

 While, in most destinations, hanging your clothes up with reach of a breeze or a bit of sunlight is enough to dry and refresh them, in a tropical environment air and sunlight may not be enough to combat extreme humidity.
 In these places, drying your clothing in a machine clothes dryer for a few minutes before dressing can be a way to make clothes feel more dry and comfortable (and it exposes the clothing to dry heat, which can kill mold and bacteria).

 If you don’t have free access to a dryer to run on a whim, be sure and try this next tip, my #1 tip for thriving as a traveler in a high humidity location: